 Street vendors sell local ice cream known as “sorbetes” from colorful wooden push carts.
 They push the cart, usually carrying two to three flavors, around town, ringing a bell to attract customers’ attention.
 While buyers can choose to have their ice cream scooped into wafer or sugar cones, they can also have it inside a burger bun.
 It’s really just a Filipino version of the ice cream sandwich.
 Standard sorbetes flavors include ube (purple yam), cheese, and avocado.

 It would probably be a difficult feat to find a Filipino who doesn’t love sisig.
 Usually served hot, sizzling away on a cast iron plate, this perfect beer companion is made up of parts of a pig’s face (cheeks, snout, and ears).
 For a creamier consistency, some even throw in a bit of the pig’s brain too.
-As repulsive as this may sound to someone not used to this kind of eating, people should try this dish at least once.
-It’s a nationwide favorite for good reason.
+People should try this dish at least once; It’s a national favorite for good reason.